sammyj-me/sammyj-me.github.io/_posts/2021-12-09-3D_Printed_Origami.md

 <img src="\media\Project Pics 2021\PlasticOrigami\springintoaction.jpg" alt="Paper model in question"/>

-I was only able to print 1/6th of the model due to size limitations of my trusty Prusa Mini.
+I was only able to print ~1/6th of the model due to size limitations of my trusty Prusa Mini.

-Prusa Slicer Settings were set to:
+For V0, the Prusa Slicer Settings were set to:
-- 3 bottom layers at 0.05mm each.
+- 2 bottom layer at 0.05mm.
-- 2 following layers at 0.05mm each.
+- 2 extruded layers at 0.05mm each.

 <img src="\media\Project Pics 2021\PlasticOrigami\plasticorigami3.png" alt="Plastic Sheet of *paper* "/>
 <img src="\media\Project Pics 2021\PlasticOrigami\plasticorigami1.png" alt=""/>
 <img src="\media\Project Pics 2021\PlasticOrigami\springintoaction.png" alt=""/>

 Results: Print bed isn't always completely level or adhesion in certain areas isn't always as good--this is extremely important when printing thin layers that are critical to the form and function of your product.

+I washed the print bed with soap and water to get rid of any oil that could cause the critical-to-function 1st layer to misadhere and readjusted the print bed settings.

+For V1, the Prusa Slicer Settings were set to:
+- 1 bottom layer at 0.05mm.
+- 1 extruded layers at 0.05mm each.

+The result when collapsing was a MUCH thinner paper that responded more easily to folding.
+I was able to add another 2 "rings" to the model which was very satisfying.

 I sent my results to Robert J. Lang himself while inquiring if he's worked on anything similar.
 He replied with a link to his Origami lamp that he designed, and that is in production.
 This piqued another thought of curiosity...What if I modeled a lithophane onto the surface of this lamp and created a custom graphic to the panels of the base or shade?